testing-library/testing-library-docs/docs/dom-testing-library/api-helpers.md

 - [chai-dom](https://github.com/nathanboktae/chai-dom)

-If you're aware of some other alternatives, please [make a pull request][prs] and add it here!
+If you're aware of some other alternatives, please [make a pull request](https://github.com/testing-library/testing-library-docs/pulls) and add it here!

 ## `getNodeText`